ianhussey/blogdown-site/content/posts/2025-08-11-citations-of-psychology-articles/index.md

 In their recent piece in the Chronical of Higher Education "Social Science Is Broken.
 Here’s How to Fix It", [Gelman & King (2025)](https://www.chronicle.com/article/social-science-is-broken-heres-how-to-fix-it) argued that science needs "a post-publication, citation-triggered review process," where highly cited and therefore influential articles are automatically given post-publication peer review at a certain citation threshold.

-<br>

-[![](error_logo.png)](https://error.reviews)

-<br>

 We very much agree.
 Our bug bounty program for science, ERROR (https://error.reviews), is already built on these principles:

 1. Science would benefit from mulltiple parallel systems of verification in addition to pre-publication peer review, such as a more formalised post-publication peer review process.
 2. Given finite time and resources, rexamining the most influential articles has the greatest potential to uncover important errors that might exist.

+<br>

+[![](error_logo.png)](https://error.reviews)

+<br>

 ERROR also overcomes the limitation that Gelman and King (2025) noted: both peer reviewers and original authors are paid for the their time, with additional bonus payments made to either or both parties contingent on any errors detected.
+This can provide a much-needed incentive for this work.

 ### Skew in citations

 Citations are *extremely* skewed: the vast majority of published articles are cited very few times, with a tiny minority being cited a lot ([Radicchi et al., 2008](https://doi.org/10.1073/pnas.0806977105)).
+What about in psychology specifically?
+Using the March 2025 Crossref database, [Jamie Cummins](https://bsky.app/profile/jamiecummins.bsky.social) and I extracted all publications in all psychology journals and their citation counts.

-In psychology, the modal number of citations is zero.
+The modal number of citations of psychology articles is zero.

 In fact, receiving just a single citation put an article in the 30th percentile of articles published in the last decade.
-Just like with wealth inequality [Bernie Sanders' voice intensifies], the top 1% of article have a hugely disproportionate number of citations.
-So much so, that I had to make a second subplot for them to make the plot make sense.
+Just like with wealth inequality [Bernie Sanders' voice intensifies], the top 1% of articles have attract a very disproportionate number of citations.
+So much so that I had to make a second subplot for them to make the plot make sense.

 <br>